SrujanVN/Early-parkinson-detection/README.md

 ## 🙌 Acknowledgements

-We extend our deepest gratitude to our main project coordinator, **Dr. Victor Ikechukwu Agughasi**(https://github.com/Victor-Ikechukwu), for his overall coordination and support, and to our guides **Shashanka H P** and **M J Yogesh** for their expert guidance throughout the development of this project..
+We extend our deepest gratitude to our main project coordinator, [**Dr. Victor Ikechukwu Agughasi**](https://github.com/Victor-Ikechukwu), for his overall coordination and support, and to our guides **Shashanka H P** and **M J Yogesh** for their expert guidance throughout the development of this project..

 **Team Members:**
 - Rushika K Shankar